The Real Los Angeles Tours has a 2019 TripAdvisor Certificate of Excellence Hall of Fame award

 We get off the beaten track to reveal the hidden beauty of Los Angeles, making your visit a truly memorable & enjoyable experience.

 The inspiration for The Real Los Angeles Tours came when I visited Europe in 2012 and discovered a guided walking tour.
 In the past I would wander the streets with a guidebook, but I realized that a walking tour is a much better way get to know a city.
 I got a quick history lesson, saw most of the best sights and was able to ask all the important questions I had (like where to have lunch) from a local expert.
 It was the highlight of my trip and I began doing walking tours in every city I visited.

 I looked for a tour of L.A. like that when I returned, but all I saw were bus tours of Beverly Hills mansions (most of which never had a star living in them) and Rodeo Drive, which is a tiny part of Los Angeles.
 So, as an Angeleno who loves to travel and loves my home city, I felt compelled to start a company, offering visitors totally different tours, that would reveal a much more interesting side of the city.
 I was also excited to create eco-friendly tours, which I could use to raise money for environmental causes.

-We started in 2013 with one tour of downtown, the LA: Wild West to Now tour, and I was the only guide.
+We started in 2013 with one tour of downtown and I was the only guide.
 Since then we’ve grown a lot – we now have eight tours, covering different parts of Los Angeles, and six guides.
 In all that time, though, one thing has never changed: our mission, which is to give our guests a genuine and entertaining experience of the real Los Angeles.
 Join us on a tour and we promise to be a highlight of your trip.

 Damien, founder of The Real Los Angeles Tours